pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+* **Your Answer:** The change was not bubbled back up to state for the users list component.
+It is still operating with the assumption no change to the users array has happened.

-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+* **Question:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:**
+* **Your Answer:** A change in state is what triggers the frontend to rerender.
+In this case, we need the deleted post to be reflected in state in order to force that rerender of the component.

 ---